The Neurotic Self-examination Department sent me a memo today: I haven’t been very personal on my blog lately.

 But that’s not what’s really a scream about the story.
 He had a wink book-ending both moments.

-The only explanation: I’d left my wallet on top of my car when I gassed up – in a town ten miles away from my house – and it “waited” to fall off until I drove past that laundromat.
+The only explanation: I’d left my wallet on top of my car when I gassed up – in a town ten miles away – and it “waited” to fall off until I drove past that laundromat.
 Thus leading to the conversation God wanted to have about envy and grace.

 Fast forward again to that night at the retreat.